suryatejreddy/GREat-Expectations/README.md

 - `UIUC.ipynb`
 - `UCLA_regression.ipynb`

-For more details, please refer to `Report.ipynb` and the project slides in the `Slides` directory.
+For more details, please refer to `Report.pdf` and the project slides in the `Slides` directory.